romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 **Fig_mineral-chemistry-pyroxenites**.
 Mineral chemistry of Cabo Ortegal pyroxenites and peridotites from Tilhac et al. (2016). **a.** Covariation diagram showing a joint decrease in NiO and Mg# in Ol from harzburgite through dunite to type-1 (and type-4) pyroxenites. **b.** Covariation diagram in showing the low-Al melt differentiation trend in Cpx from the main pyroxenites, distinct from the high-Al trend exhibited by the mafic rocks and to a lesser extent, some of peridotites.
 Note type-3 pyroxenites overlaping the range of Mg# at lower Al<sub>2</sub>O<sub>3</sub>, interpreted as the result of subsolidus re-requilibration with higher proportions of Amp.

-> NOTE: I should probably add the trends as arrows in these diagams.
+> NOTE GEOCH: I should probably add the trends as arrows in these diagams and/or make it consistent with a two-melt-batch scenario.
+Adjust type-4 markers.

 #### Petrogenetic model of Cabo Ortegal pyroxenites